Scorpion Macehead: The Minor Scorpion macehead

 Little is left of this macehead and its imagery: A king wearing the Red Crown of Lower Egypt, sitting on a throne below a canopy, holding a flail.
-Beside his head images of a scorpion and a rosette.
+Beside his head are images of a scorpion and a rosette.
 Facing him is a falcon who may be holding an end of a rope in one of its claws – a motif also present on the Narmer Palette.